-The personal data may be known, related to tasks performed, by Controller employees, including internees, temporary workers, consultants, the employees of external companies, all specifically authorised, instructed and appointed as processors.
+The personal data may be known, related to tasks performed, by Controller employees, including internees, temporary workers, consultants, all specifically authorised, instructed and appointed as processors.

 Lastly, no data coming from the web services are circulated.

 Pursuant to articles from 15 to 22, the Regulation attributes specific rights to the data subject.
-More specifically, the data subject can obtain: a) confirmation of whether its personal data is being processed or not and, in that case, access to that data; b) rectification of incorrect personal data and integration of any incomplete data; c) erasure of its personal data in cases where it is permitted by the Regulation; d) restriction to processing, for hypotheses set forth in the Regulation; e) communication, to recipients that the personal data were transmitted to, of the requests to rectify/erase the personal data and restrict processing received from the data subject, except when that should prove impossible or imply a disproportionate effort; f) reception, in a structured, commonly-used format readable by an automatic device, of the personal data provided to the Controller and their transmission to another controller, at any time, even if relations possibly held with the Controller should cease.
+More specifically, the data subject can obtain: a) confirmation of whether its personal data is being processed or not and, in that case, access to that data; b) rectification of incorrect personal data and integration of any incomplete data; c) erasure of its personal data in cases where it is permitted by the Regulation; d) restriction to processing, for hypotheses set forth in the Regulation; e) communication, to recipients that the personal data were transmitted to, of the requests to rectify/erase the personal data and restrict processing received from the data subject, except when that should prove impossible or imply a disproportionate effort; f) reception, in a structured, commonly-used format readable by an automatic device, of the personal data provided to the Joint Controllers and their transmission to another controller, at any time, even if relations possibly held with the Joint Controllers should cease.
 The data subject also has the right to object at any time to its personal data being processed.
-In those cases, the Controller is obliged to abstain from any further processing, with no prejudice to reasons permitted by the Regulation.
-The data subject also has the right not to be subjected to a decision based solely on automated processing, including profiling, that causes legal effects concerning him/her and significantly affecting his/her person; unless that decision: a) is needed to finalise or execute a contract between the data subject and the Controller; b) is authorised by Union law or that of the member State the Processor is subject to; c) is based on the specific data subject consent.
-For the aforementioned letters a) and c), the data subject has the right to obtain human intervention from the Controller, to express its opinion and dispute the decision.
-Requests may be submitted by ordinary mail sent to the registered office of the Processor or by email sent to firstname.lastname@example.org.
+In those cases, the Joint Controllers are obliged to abstain from any further processing, with no prejudice to reasons permitted by the Regulation.
+The data subject also has the right not to be subjected to a decision based solely on automated processing, including profiling, that causes legal effects concerning him/her and significantly affecting his/her person; unless that decision: a) is needed to finalise or execute a contract between the data subject and the Joint Controllers; b) is authorised by Union law or that of the member State the Joint Controller is subject to; c) is based on the specific data subject consent.
+For the aforementioned letters a) and c), the data subject has the right to obtain human intervention from the Joint Controllers, to express its opinion and dispute the decision.
+Requests may be submitted by ordinary mail sent to the registered office of the Joint Controllers or by email sent to firstname.lastname@example.org.
 The data subject also has the right to submit a complaint to the data protection Authority pursuant to art.
 77 of Regulation (EU) 2016/679, and to take legal action pursuant to arts.
 78 and 79 of the Regulation itself.